MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dmusprop/ns-dmusprop-_synthcaps.md

 Rendering device can produce reverb effect.

 #### SYNTH_EFFECT_CHORUS

 Rendering device can produce chorus effect.

 #### SYNTH_EFFECT_DELAY

 Rendering device can produce delay effect.

+If the device supports none of these capabilities, set this member to SYNTH_EFFECT_NONE (zero).

 ### -field Description